What is the Gangaur festival?

 Gangaur Festival History

 It’s a festival of marital bliss or Saubhagya.
-It is believed that on this day Lord Shiva blessed Goddess Parvati his wife with saubhagya and Goddess Parvati blessed women with marital bliss.
+It is believed that on this day, Lord Shiva blessed Goddess Parvati, his wife, with saubhagya, and Goddess Parvati blessed women with marital bliss.

-It has been celebrated in the whole of Rajasthan from prehistoric times and religious processions are carried out on the eve of the festival in major cities like Jaipur and Udaipur.
+It has been celebrated in the whole of Rajasthan from prehistoric times, and religious processions are carried out on the eve of the festival in major cities like Jaipur and Udaipur.

 When is Gangaur 2025?